johannesq23/johannesq23.github.io/README.md

 For each “event,” there will be one row of time-series data corresponding to each electrode channel.
 Therefore, for our purposes, a datapoint can be considered all rows which share the same “event id” -- 19 for the full data set.

-For this midterm checkpoint, we have elected to focus on one EEG machine for a preliminary understanding of the problem space -- the Emotiv Insight machine.
+For this report, we have elected to focus on one EEG machine for a preliminary understanding of the problem space -- the Emotiv Insight machine.
 This machine collects 256 data samples at each electrode channel over the 2-second time interval, corresponding to a frequency of 128 Hz.
 This data collection happens simultaneously at 5 electrode channels, so each “event id” will correspond to 5 rows of time-series data.
 Future development will extend the model from the Insight machine to the other three EEG machines.

 The dataset includes 4 main sub-datasets for each EEG machine used.
 For each subset, there exists a “digit” feature corresponding to the digit shown, an “event id” to catalog unique number-showing events, a “brain region” to map the location from where an electrode made its reading.
 Finally, there are 256-1024 columns of time series data sampled that correspond to the amplitudes of electric intensities measured from the given “brain region”.